canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 ### Parsers

 After ignoring all the unnecessary text, you can create separate small functions to extract text.
-For example, extract a line if it matches a regular expression, read all text between two consecutive line numbers or regexes, read a fixed string.
-Here, you have the _parsers_.
+For example, extract a line if it matches a regular expression, read all text between two consecutive line numbers or regular expressions.
+Here, you have the **parsers**.
 Now, you can read text in a line of a page or use a default value if there isn't any.

+A parser to read a line at a given number if it matches a regular expression will look like this:

 ```csharp
 public class ParseFromLineNumberWithRegex : IParse